-The Corporation and its major subsidiaries and associates are neither involved in, nor are any of their properties subject to, any material legal proceedings that could potentially affect their operations and financial capabilities.
+Legal proceedings that the Corporation, its major subsidiaries and associates or any of their properties are subject to will not potentially affect their operations and financial capabilities.

 Certain Relationships and Related Transactions

 No director or executive officer or any member of their immediate family has, during the last two years, had a direct or indirect, material interest in a transaction or proposed transaction to which the Corporation was a party.